alpacahq/user-docs/content/getting-started/tutorials/python/_index.md

 - We rebuild our portfolio once a day in the morning.
 - We maintain a reasonable size of positions (~5 stocks) at a time.

-In short, this strategy hopes to capitlaize on some of the random-walk fluctuations in stock prices by placing orders to buy stocks when their prices stray too far below the EMA, hoping they will recover quickly.
+In short, this strategy hopes to capitalize on some of the random-walk fluctuations in stock prices by placing orders to buy stocks when their prices stray too far below the EMA, hoping they will recover quickly.
 It shuffles the portfolio by ranking the most oversold stocks and keeping only the top-ranked stocks at any point.
-And due to the liquidity and generally low volatility of the S&P 500's consituents, we do not expect positions to have highly volatile returns.
+And due to the liquidity and generally low volatility of the S&P 500's constituents, we do not expect positions to have highly volatile returns.
 Therefore, the risk should be low and there should be some correlation with the S&P 500.

 Now, we are going to go through the steps to write this algorithm.
 We have a finished version of the algorithm on GitHub [here](https://github.com/alpacahq/samplealgo01).